TestCentricity/testcentricity_web/README.md

 ## Installation

-Add this line to your automation project's Gemfile:
+TestCentricity requires Ruby 2.7 or later.
+To install the TestCentricity gem, add this line to your automation project's Gemfile:

     gem 'testcentricity_web'